 Life insurance exists to help provide a safety net for your family if you were no longer around, which makes it one of the most selfless gestures you can make.
 The proceeds of a policy offer valuable financial comfort to help your family cover bills like the mortgage, childcare, and other day-to-day expenses.

-It’s a simple transaction: In exchange for this protection, you pay premiums to your insurance company.
+It’s a simple transaction: In exchange for the benefit of being insured, you pay premiums to your insurance company, just like auto or health insurance.

 Where life insurance can become complicated, however, is when it comes time to pick the right policy.
 Here, we’ll explain the different types of life insurance coverage that exist to help you determine what’s the best fit for your family.